yclas/documentation/api-documentation.md

 This API uses 3 different kind of endpoints.
 2 are authenticated and 1 does not require any kind.

-**We highly recommend usage of HTTPS to make all the request encripted and more safe**
+**We highly recommend usage of HTTPS to make all the request encripted and safer.**

 ### API Key of your installation

 In order to use some api endpoint you will be required to have an API Key of your site.

 To get it:

-- Login at your classifieds site
+1. Login at your classifieds site
-- Paste in your browser  `/oc-panel/Config/update/api_key`
+2. Paste in your browser  `/oc-panel/Config/update/api_key`
-- Copy the config_value
+3. Copy the config_value

-That's your api_key for your site to use in further requests.
+That's your `api_key` for your site to use in further requests.
+Ex:

+`GET /api/v1/listing/3?apikey=ajdnasjdlk_iym`

 ### User API Token

+Some of the API points are user based actions, so we need the specific API key `user_token` of the user in order to login the user for the request and filter the results.

+To get it:

+1. Use [Login User](#login-user) end point using your `apikey`
+2. Store `user_token` somewhere safe
+3. Any future request include `user_token=asndadnasdm` to authenticate the user

+Example:

+`DELETE /api/v1/favorites/5?user_token=adjkdfnkji_iuie13`

 ----------